NXPHoverGames/GitBook-NavQPlus/navq+-user-guide/preprodution-quickstart-guide/flashing-with-new-firmware.md

 See below for instructions on how to flash the SD card or eMMC on NavQ+.

 ## Flashing the SD card
-The NavQ+ comes with a 32GB SD card that you can flash with the pre-built Ubuntu 20.04 image for iRobot Create 3.
+The NavQ+ comes with a 32GB SD card that you can flash with the pre-built Ubuntu 20.04 image.
 See below for instructions to flash your SD card on each platform.

-!!! attention
+{% hint style="info" %}
     **You must have an SD card reader available on your system to perform these instructions.**
+{% endhint %}

 ### Windows
 To flash your SD card with the image you downloaded in step 1, we suggest using [Win32DiskImager](https://win32diskimager.org/).

-Once you have downloaded Win32DiskImager, insert your SD card into your computer, open the program, and select the `navqplus-image-v0.4a-ros2.wic` file as your image.
+Once you have downloaded Win32DiskImager, insert your SD card into your computer, open the program, and select the `navqplus-image-{vX.X}.wic` file as your image.

 Next, select your SD card under Device.

-!!! attention
+{% hint style="warning" %}
     **Be careful and make sure that your Device selection is the drive letter for your SD card.
 Don't erase your hard drive!**
+{% endhint %}

 Finally, click Write.